SEO overview

 - Launch checklist — SEO and indexing — tasks to verify before go-live.

-- AEM Commerce prerender — server-rendered HTML when catalog pages rely heavily on client-side data.
+- AEM Commerce prerender — server-rendered HTML when catalog pages rely on client-side data.